Learning Safety Constraints from Demonstrations with Unknown Rewards: Experiments

 To introduce stochasticity, there is a fixed probability $p$ that the agent executes a random action instead of the intended one.
 The positions of the goal and limited cells are sampled uniformly at random.
 The reward and cost values are sampled uniformly from the interval $[0, 1]$.
 The thresholds are also sampled uniformly, while we ensure feasibility via rejection sampling.

 We perform three experiments to evaluate the transfer of learned constraints.
 First, we evaluate the learned constraints in the same environment and with the same reward distribution that they were learned from.
-Second, we change the reward distribution by sampling a new set of potential goals while keeping the constraints fixed.
-Third, we use a deterministic Gridworld ($p=0$) during training and a stochastic one ($p=0.2$) during evaluation.
+Second, we change the reward distribution by sampling a new set of potential goals.
+Third, we use a stochastic Gridworld ($p=0.2$) during training and a deterministic one ($p=0$) during evaluation.

-\Cref{fig:gridworld_results} presents the results of the experiments in $3 \times 3$ Gridworlds. \AlgNameShort consistently returns safe policies and converges to the best safe solution as more demonstrations are provided.
+\Cref{fig:gridworld_results} presents the results of the experiments in $10 \times 10$ Gridworlds with $20$ goals and $10$ limited cells. \AlgNameShort consistently returns safe policies and converges to the best safe solution as more demonstrations are provided.
 In contrast, none of the IRL-based methods learns safe policies.
+The IL baseline performs exactly the same as \AlgNameShort without transfer and when transferring to a new task,\footnote{ Which is expected in tabular environments, as discussed in \Cref{app:irl-baselines}. } but it produces unsafe solutions if the environment dynamics change.
 In the on-distribution evaluation shown in \Cref{subfig:gridworld_exp1}, the IRL methods come closest to the desired safe policy but still cause many constraint violations.

-\Cref{fig:gridworld_reward_constraint_plot} provides an illustration of how the different methods trade off reward and safety.
-While \AlgNameShort always remains safe, the IRL baselines only achieve higher rewards by violating constraints.